yusra-rana/yusra-web-page/README.md

-# yusra-web-page
+# Yusra Web Page

-A simple web page created using basic HTML.
+A simple web page created using basic HTML for Web Technologies.